lcls-users/lcls-users/docs/before/accounts.md

 ${SIT_PSDM_DATA}/<instrument>/<experiment>
 ```

+*TODO: a few sentences on batch, interactive and jupyter.*

 !!! note "More S3DF info"
     For more information about the S3DF, check out the PCDS documentation [here][4] and the official S3DF docs [here][5].